Kong/docs.konghq.com/app/konnect/account-management/index.md

 {{site.konnect_product_name}} Plus is the simplest way to get started with {{site.konnect_product_name}}, allowing you to only pay for the services you consume.
 New accounts are automatically given a month of free credits as part of 30-day trial.

-Enterprise is our contract-based option that includes 24x7x365 support and professional services access to help you build and maintain your own custom environment.
+{{site.konnect_product_name}} Enterprise is our contract-based option that includes 24x7x365 support and professional services access to help you build and maintain your own custom environment.

 You can claim your Konnect Plus credits by [signing up](https://konghq.com/products/kong-konnect/register).
 Or learn more about enterprise on our [pricing page](https://konghq.com/pricing)